 While the company Lost Spirits uses a patented technique of heat and light to speed up the ageing process of their prize-winning single malts, Cleveland Whiskey creates whiskies in high-pressure stainless steel tanks that mixes the spirit with new wood combinations to produce unique flavours in days.
 Even more unconventional is Highspire Whiskey’s use of wine barrels and oak wood chips to age their whisky in just four months!

-ese new developments and feats are just the tip of the iceberg that could change the future of whisky production, but the question of taste and quality still remains.
+ese new developments and feats are just the tip of the iceberg that could change the future of production, but the question of taste and quality still remains.
 Furthermore, the thought of replacing the slow and carefully selected process of ageing whiskies with technology and chemicals removes the unique and individualised human touch that we appreciate.

-Perhaps it’s all too soon to be doubtful and the whisky world will find a way to retain both the rich history and art of whisky making, while at the same time, using modern technology to rethink and reinvent new flavours and enhance our experiences!
+Perhaps it’s all too soon to be doubtful and the whisky world will find a way to retain both the rich history and art of it making, while at the same time, using modern technology to rethink and reinvent new flavours and enhance our experiences!